 - 1. Species exhibited in the Master Showmanship contest will match those exhibited in the Illinois State Fair Master Showmanship Contest.
 The species are: Sheep, Swine and Beef. - 2.
 Any 4-H'er 14 years of age or above by September 1 is eligible to enter in the class.
 There will be a class in fairentry.com to register for event.
 You must show a livestock project to compete and enter in the master showmanship class. - 3.
 The order of species shown is: Sheep, Swine, Beef. - 4.
-Exhibitor must secure their own animals for the contest.
-Animals will not be provided.
-Exhibitor may use their own animal(s). - 5.
 One project expert may evaluate more than one species.
-These project experts may be separate from those who evaluated the regular qualifying species shows. - 6.
+These project experts may be separate from those who evaluated the regular qualifying species shows. - 5.
 Contestants will be graded using a score card.
 Scores from all showings will be totaled to determine the winner.
 One point will be awarded to the top showman, through 5 points for fifth place.
 The lowest score wins the contest.
-If a tie occurs, it will be broken in favor of the contestant, who won the most classes, if still tied, by the contestant with the most seconds, etc. - 7.
+If a tie occurs, it will be broken in favor of the contestant, who won the most classes, if still tied, by the contestant with the most seconds, etc. - 6.
 Master Showman and Reserve Master Showman awards will be presented.